mdda/mdda.github.io/_posts/OSS/2019-11-12-nvidia-via-docker-on-fedora-30.md

 ### Set up user permissions for docker

+We need to add each user that requires access to the docker system to the `docker` group :

 {% highlight bash %}
 grep dock /etc/group
 #docker:x:991:
 #dockerroot:x:990:

 [root]# usermod -aG docker user
+[root]# su - user
 [user]$ id -a # Make sure user is in docker group
 {% endhighlight %}

+If you're already logged in as an individual user, you can 'revitalise' your group membership without re-logging in, by :

 {% highlight bash %}
 sudo -k # reset sudo timeout